617-coop/617-coop.github.io/README.md

 Each circle shall determine procedures for the appointment and dismissal of members of the circle, in accordance with the law, this operating agreement, and the articles of organization.
 A circle shall make decisions as to the appointment or dismissal of its members only after the person involved has been given an opportunity to present his or her arguments.
 However, the person involved may not participate in the making of this decision.

-In the absence of a written agreement to the contrary between an individual working partner and the LLC, these procedures shall not constitute a contract between any person and the LLC and all working partners of the LLC shall continue as working partners at the will of the LLC.
+In the absence of a written agreement to the contrary between an individual working partner and the LLC, these procedures shall not constitute a contract between any person and the organization and all working partners of the organization shall continue as working partners at the will of the organization.

 4.3.4  Objections to Appointments or Dismissals